 - Helps to infill damaged and bare patches

-Its also important to choose the right lawn seed for overseeding.
-You should consider what the lawn is used for, whether it has high traffic, is played on allot, or has pet use.
+It’s important to choose the right lawn seed for overseeding.
+Think about what your lawn is used for.
+Whether it has high traffic, is played on a lot, or has pet use.
 You could also think about the appearance you want to achieve.
-All of our grass seed is pantone matched so if you have used a product from Gro-Sure previously, you don’t need to worry about using a different product from the range.
+All of our grass seed is colour matched, so if you have used a product from Gro-Sure previously, you don’t need to worry about using a different product from the range.

-For drier, more shady areas you’ll need a more drought tolerant seed blend.
-We recommend using our Gro-Sure Smart Lawn Seed Shady & Dry Areas lawn seed.
-It has a unique bend of ultra shade resistant and drought tolerant seed varieties.
-It will give you a very resilient grass that is capable of growing even under minimal sunlight.
+For drier or shadier areas you’ll need a more drought tolerant seed blend.
+We recommend using our Gro-Sure Smart Lawn Seed Shady & Dry lawn seed.
+It has a unique blend of ultra shade resistant and drought tolerant seed varieties.
+It grows a resilient lawn that can thrive with minimal moisture and sunlight.

 - For areas where your grass never seems to grow try our Gro-Sure Smart Lawn Seed